MarcSerraPeralta/homelab/JOURNAL.md

 I have created a crontab job that runs every day at 3AM that reports the subdirectory sizes of `/srv`.
 I have also added a job that just tries to get the metrics from Jellyfin and reports the status (up/down).
 I have added this information to Grafana and created an alert to notify me when Jellyfin is down.

+# 2025/12/12 - Lag in Grafana

+When looking at the "Server stats" page in Grafana, it gets laggy and the CPU usage spikes to 90%.
+I believe this is because Grafana needs to read CSV files with 100k lines, which is CPU intensive.
+I have now made all logs to run every 5s instead of 1-2s, so that the file size for 24h can be reduced from 100k lines to 18k lines.
+Now, the interface is more responsive.
+I have to see if I use the 24h visualizations, if not I can further reduce the log files' size.